|The completed necklace. I may trim the cord later.|

 Notions: Same as materials, see above.

 How historically accurate is it?
 We don't know what Viking beads were strung on since they are usually found loose in the grave, with the stringing material disintegrated and vanished.
-Glass beads of similar shapes have been found in Viking age graves, not always with beads, and collections of a comparable number (50-60) and similar sizes have been found.
-On the other hand, polymer clay didn't exist in the Viking age.
-Maybe 75%.
+Glass beads of similar shapes have been found in Viking age graves, and collections of a comparable number (50-60) and similar sizes have been found.
+On the other hand, polymer clay with random swirls in it didn't exist in the Viking age.
+So maybe 75%.

 Hours to complete: About a half an hour for arranging and stringing (somewhat longer to decide what beads to purchase, but I didn't keep track of that).